Getting to Know Judy Martin

 4. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin is the majority owner of the Union Pacific railroad.

 Answer: “Thou liest, thou shag-eared villain.”
 She owns the game Union Pacific and will drop anything she is doing when presented with the opportunity to play it.
 Judy Martin loves to play boardgames.
+In fact, she and her husband have designed a game, Quilt Show, which was published by Rio Grande Games.

 5. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin was born in a log cabin, and her name has become synonymous with honesty.